Entropic uncertainty relations in multidimensional position and momentum spaces: Introduction

-Without classical analogue, uncertainty relations are one of the most fundamental ideas of quantum mechanics, underlying many conceptual differences between classical and quantum theories.
-They reveal by rigorous inequalities that incompatible observables can not be measured to arbitrarily high precision simultaneously.
-They are applied widely in areas both inside and outside quantum mechanics, such as entanglement detection \cite{Horodecki, GuhneToth, Duan, Simon, Guhne, Huang, *Huang2}, quantum cryptography \cite{Gisin, FOCS, *Damgard}, and signal processing \cite{Massar, Tao}.
+Without a classical analog, uncertainty relations are one of the most fundamental ideas of quantum mechanics, underlying many conceptual differences between classical and quantum theories.
+They reveal by rigorous inequalities that incompatible observables cannot be measured to arbitrarily high precision simultaneously.
+They are applied widely in areas both related and unrelated to quantum mechanics, such as entanglement detection \cite{HHHH09, GT09, Duan, Simon, Guhne, Serafini, Hua10, Hua10E}, quantum cryptography \cite{Gisin, WW10, BB84}, and signal processing \cite{CT06, GXX09}.

-We associate an operator $\hat{A}$ with a random variable $A$.
-The possible values of $A$ are the eigenvalues of $\hat{A}$, and the probability (density) that $A$ takes the value $a$ is the probability (density) that we get $a$ when we measure the operator $\hat{A}$ with respect to a quantum state $|\Psi\rangle$.
-The variance of $\hat{A}$, denoted $\Delta\hat{A}$, is the variance of $A$, and the (differential) Shannon entropy of $\hat{A}$, denoted $H(\hat{A},|\Psi\rangle)$, or $H(P(a))$ ($P(a)$ is the distribution of $A$), or even $H(\hat{A})$ for short, is defined as the (differential) Shannon entropy of $A$.
+We associate a random variable $A$ with an operator $\hat A$.
+The possible values of $A$ are the eigenvalues of $\hat A$, and the probability (density) that $A$ takes the value $a$ is the probability (density) that we get $a$ when we measure the operator $\hat{A}$ with respect to a quantum state $|\Psi\rangle$.
+The variance of $\hat{A}$, denoted $\Delta\hat A$, is the variance of $A$, and the (differential) Shannon entropy of $\hat A$, denoted $H(\hat A,|\Psi\rangle)$, or $H(\hat A)$, or $H(P(a))$, where $P(a)$ is the distribution of $A$, is defined as the (differential) Shannon entropy of $A$.

-The famous commutator-based Heisenberg uncertainty principle is formulated by Robertson \cite{Robertson} for observables:
+The famous commutator-based Heisenberg uncertainty principle is formulated by Robertson \cite{Rob29} for observables:

 We set $\hbar=1$ throughout this article.
 Denote the $n$-dimensional position and momentum space $H_n$.
-For the position and the momentum operators $\hat{x},\hat{p}$ on $H_1$, Eq. (\ref{eq:h}) reduces to
+For the position and the momentum operators $\hat x,\hat p$ on $H_1$, (\ref{eq:h}) reduces to